klausbrunner/gosolarpos/README.md

 Package gosolarpos contains functions to find topocentric solar coordinates, i.e. the sun’s position on the sky at a given date, latitude, and longitude (and other parameters).

 This is a partial, early-stage Golang port of https://github.com/KlausBrunner/solarpositioning.
-Currently, only the Grena3 algorithm is included (which is still useful for many applications, and preferrable to many of the unattributed sun position calculation snippets floating around the Web).
+Currently, only the [Grena/ENEA](http://dx.doi.org/10.1016/j.solener.2012.01.024) #3 algorithm is included - which should be fine for most applications, and preferable to many of the unattributed sun position calculation snippets floating around the Web.

 Usage
 -----